givemepower8/Phaser3Practices/docs/csv.md

 - VECTOR is the name of the drop calculation.
 One VECTOR is basically a list of where troops can be dropped.
 You can have multiple vectors, up to one for each letter of the alphabet.
 If you need more than 26 vectors, you can reuse them.
 You can MAKE a vector with same letter more than once, and the DROP commands after that MAKE will use new locations.
 - SIDE tells the bot which side to attack from.
 It uses the main side made by the SIDE command to determine which side is which.
 In the images below, you will see which main side was calculated by the SIDE command, and where the troops would be dropped if you put a different side in the MAKE command.
 - DROP_POINTS is how many different places troops should be dropped.
+From 1 to 10, as you can see in the image, each of the 8 sections has 10 numbered drop points(circles).
+These are where your troops will be dropped.
   - If it is 1, then all troops will be dropped on one spot.
   - If it is 2, troops will be dropped on two spots.
-As you can see in the image, each of the 8 sections has 10 numbered drop points(circles).
-These are where your troops will be dropped.
+  - For dropping troops, use 10 for DROP_POINTS so INDEX from 1 to 10 can refer to those points.
 - ADDTILES is the distance from the red line.
 In the picture, the red circles are the drop points with a ADDTILES of 1.
 The green circles have an ADDTILES of 2.
 If you want to drop spells inside the base, then you will have to make a vector with a negative number for ADDTILES.
 - VERSUS is the direction of troop drop.
   - INT-EXT means that the bot will start dropping troops from the middle of the edges to the corners of the map.